ptheywood/gtc-2019-talk/presentation.md

 ---

 class: impact
-# Related and Future Work
+# Future Work and Improvements (@todo)

++ Functionality
++ Multi-Mode Simulations
++ Machine Learning and Simulation in Combination
++ FLAME GPU 2

 ---

-# Expand Functionality / More complete road network simulation.
+# Expand Functionality / More complete road network simulation. (@todo)

 .col-8[
 + Only implemented a subset of functionality